-host <ipaddr></ipaddr> Is the IP ad TACACS se dress of a TACACS server.
+host < IPaddr > dress of a TACACS server.
 You can enter up to five ervers.
-Enter one server per tacacs set host command. timeout <number></number> Is the maximum time (in seconds) to wait for a TACACS server to reply.
-The default is 3 seconds. last-resort Is the action to take if a TACACS server does not reply within the time specified by the timeout parameter.
+Enter one server per tacacs set host command. timeout <number></number> mum time (in seconds) to wait for a TACACS server to default is 3 seconds. last-resort Is the action to take if a TACACS server does not reply within the time specified by the timeout parameter.
 Specify one of the following: password The user is prompted for the Enable mode password set with system set password command (if one exists). succeed Access to the GSR is granted.